FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Risk Treatment.
 Note: all data is classified as confidential.
 -->
-This document is intended for Executives, CIOs, CISOs, IT staff, security personnel, and all employees involved in Risk Assessment and Risk Treatment.
+This document is intended for Executives, CIOs, CISOs, IT staff, security personnel, and all DHAEI employees involved in Risk Assessment and Risk Treatment.

 The purpose of this document is to identify, assess, and address the three primary threats facing the organization.
 It provides a risk assessment and treatment methodology for each threat, including the application of relevant treatments and controls.